Solo Travel Junkies: an Interview with Marie-France Roy

 Q.: Did you ever feel unsafe as a woman travelling alone?
 If so, in which country?
 Can you tell us about an unsafe situation you have experienced?

 A.: I’ve never felt in real danger, but on a few occasions, I’ve found myself in places that just didn’t feel comfortable.
-Cape Town in South Africa is a beautiful city, but as soon as it gets darks, the streets become eerily empty and a little creepy.
+Cape Town in South Africa is a beautiful city, but as soon as it gets dark, the streets become eerily empty and a little creepy.
 Once in India, in broad daylight, I was walking on a countryside lane on my way to some sight, when I caught movement through the corner of my eye.
 There was a man sitting on his porch who looked like he was masturbating while watching me.
 Quite creepy.
 Egypt is a country where I didn’t feel unsafe per se but was continuously harassed by men when I was on my own.
 This was compounded by continuous attempts by locals to scam me.
 This is definitely a country that I recommend you visit with a group: get in, see the sights, get out.

 Q.: I know that you have been in Australia 3 times on your own.
 Do you think Australia is a good country to travel solo for women and why?